mozaik-association/mozaik/docs/Event_module.md

 # Events

 The event module uses the odoo standard and adds specific features for organisations linked to mozaik.
-It allows to manage the events of the orgnaisations.
+It allows to manage the events of the organisations.

 It will provide access to :